DavidPickles/oidc-lab/README.md

 If you use IDP_BASE_URL:
 - You must specify TOKEN_PATH (and AUTHORIZE_PATH if mode is oidc)
 - Token verification and potentially other features which rely on the discovery document won't be available.

+In `oidc` mode, most authorization servers will need to have a registered redirect URI which forms the location header in the redirect response after authentication is successful.
+By default OIDC-Lab's redirect URI is BASE_URL/oauth-callback.
+If for some reason you need to change that default, use CALL_BACK_PATH.

 Parameter | Opt/Req| Meaning
 --|--|--